thatguywiththatname/selfhosted/setup/README.md

 BookStacks nginx file(s) will be created when `setup.sh` is run later

-## selfhosted-dashboard
+## selfhosted-webserver

-Simply execute this script and selfhosted-dashboard will setup
+Simply execute this script and selfhosted-webserver will setup

 `sudo sh setup.sh`